dirakx1/Dockeriot/ThingsLayer.md

 <img src="./Sensor_ActuatorContainer2(1).jpg ">

 ## Dockeriot for the things layer.
-In order to see dockeriot in action for the things layer, you must install it and run the demo application.
+In order to see dockeriot in action for the things layer, you must [Install](installation.md) it and run the demo application.